kjkoster/stability-preserving-pid-autotuner/documentation/iterations.md

 I will stick with the larger search space, just because it is more difficult for the agent to achieve good results.
 On to the next experiment.

+## 2023-09-23: Stepwise Learning

+Up until now I only ran the learning cycle at the end of each 5-minute episode.
+This means that the agent cannot learn from the 299 intermediate episode steps.
+This is not how all the other implementations work.
+In this iteration I reworked the code to make the agent learn from the intermediate episodes too.

+The DDPG agent is set up to work in this fashion.
+The learning operation actually bahaves differently with the episode is marked as `done`.